mph-/lcapy/doc/schematics.rst

 and then include the file with `\\input{Dbridge.pytex}`.

 `schtex.py` has many command line options to configure the drawing.
 These override the options specified in the netlist file.
+For example:

+   >>> schtex.py --draw_nodes=connections --label_nodes=false --cpt-size=1 Dbridge.sch Dbridge.pdf

 Drawing tips